 Effective alkali refining calls for reliable neutralization systems to remove the free fatty acids and gum residues that make edible oils acidic and prone to oxidization.

-With Alfa Laval's neutralization process systems, you can enjoy true peace of mind knowing that optimized processes are in place to boost productivity and yield of your edible oil refining processes.
+With Alfa Laval's neutralization systems, you can enjoy true peace of mind knowing that optimized processes are in place to boost the productivity and yield of your edible oil refining processes.
 And you can rest assured that our global service centres and partners are nearby to support your every need.

 How it works

 The greater the free fatty acids, the more challenging the purification process and the stronger the caustic soda concentration needed to neutralize and remove them.
 First, crude oil is heated, dosed with acid, mixed, dosed again with caustic soda (lye), and mixed once more.
 It is then transferred to the retention tanks, where the bonds between the oil and free fatty acids and other impurities are broken.

 Next, the neutralization of oils and fats is carried out continuously using disc stack centrifuges.
 Generally speaking, there are two methods to neutralize fats and oils: